Frequently asked questions

 The sessions may include discussion, singing, playing instruments, relaxation, dyaphramic breathing, improvisation, song writing, movement activities, lyric analysis, or adaptive music lessons.

 These sessions are reviewed, and the focus of the sessions shift when necessary.
 The RMT works closely with the clients therapy team and provides a summary of the Music therapy sessions when needed.
-Minimally this is every 6 months, with a report every 12 months, depending on the agreement with the client and their key person.

 The difference is largely in the goals.
 Music therapy goals are non-musical whereas music teaching goals are musical.
 MT uses music as a tool to achieve non-musical goals.
 In some instances there may be improvements in musical abilities however this is not the focus.
 Music therapists focus on functional non-musical skills.